rsccc/reactive-button-doc/docs/styling.md

 ## Custom Theme

-Modify the below values how you prefer and use it in your existing css file.
+Modify the values how you prefer and use it in your existing css file.

 ```css
 .reactive-btn-wrapper, .reactive-btn {